My services stand out in three areas:

 I primarily use materials put out by the testing companies themselves.
 These include free materials from each testing company as well as prep books that can be found at any bookstore or online:

-- GRE – “Practicing to Take the GRE General Test”
+- GRE – “The Official Guide to the GRE General Test”

 Before my first lesson with students, I ask them to purchase the relevant materials and to both complete and score a practice test.
 This allows us to see where we need to devote more time during our tutoring sessions.